Automaticity of uniformly recurrent substitutive sequences: Introduction and statement of the results

 \section{Introduction and statement of the results}

 It has been observed in several contexts that certain substitutive sequences defined using substitutions of non-constant length could in fact also be obtained from substitutions of constant length.
 While it is easy to construct such examples artificially, they also occur naturally, and the corresponding constant-length substitution is often by no means obvious.
 Such discoveries of 'hidden automatic sequences' (a name we borrow from \cite{hidden-20}) are often insightful since automatic sequences are considerably better understood and can be treated using more specialized tools (e.g.\ finite automata).
 A particularly striking example is the Lys\"{e}nok morphism related to the presentation of the first Grigorchuk group \cite{GLN-18}, where spectral properties of the system generated by the Lys\"{e}nok morphism are used to deduce spectral properties of the Schreier graph of the Grigorchuk group.

 In the opposite direction, a problem of showing that a given substitutive sequence is not automatic has also appeared in several contexts, e.g.\ in the study of gaps between factors in the famous Thue--Morse sequence \cite{Spieg-21} or in the mathematical description of the drawing of the classical Indian kolam \cite{AAS-06}.
 In each case, some \emph{ad hoc} methods are employed to prove or disprove the automaticity of the substitutive sequence under consideration.

-The problem of how to recognize that a substitutive sequence is automatic has been raised recently in \cite{hidden-20} by Allouche, Dekking and Queff\'elec, and we refer the reader there for other interesting examples. \begin{problem}\cite{hidden-20} For a given substitutive sequence, decide whether it is automatic. \end{problem}
+The problem of how to recognize that a substitutive sequence is automatic has been raised recently in \cite{hidden-20} by Allouche, Dekking and Queff\'elec, and we refer the reader there for other interesting examples.
+However, the problem was already explicitly stated in 2003 in the classical book of Allouche and Shallit \cite[Prob.
+3, Sec.
+7.11]{AlloucheShallit-book}.
+It is natural to also consider the dynamical version of the problem.